Lithium batteries for caravans

-BMPRO Sentry Lithium batteries
+BMPRO Invicta Lithium batteries

-All BMPRO Sentry batteries are fitted with their own internal battery management system to protect them from short circuit, impact, thermal abuse, over-charge, over-discharge and internal short circuit problems.
+All BMPRO Invicta batteries are fitted with their own internal battery management system to protect them from short circuit, impact, thermal abuse, over-charge, over-discharge and internal short circuit problems.
 Each battery is certified as a complete battery, not just at cell level like some others.
 This means that each complete pack of cells and its battery management system are tested and certified as a complete unit.

 Future of lithium batteries for caravans